Assisted Stretching – Stretch Therapy

 Most of the time assisted stretch therapy is performed by personal trainers or massage therapists, at Tauberg Chiropractic & Rehabilitation you will be treated by Dr. Tauberg.
 Dr. Tauberg has advanced training in soft tissue work is a Certified Chiropractic Sports Practitioner and a Certified Strength & Conditioning Specialist.
 He has worked with all level of athletes.
 Being treated by a highly trained professional ensures that you are receiving the right care, reduces the risks, and are provided the stretches that are right for you.
 This allows you to receive the best care possible so that you can feel like your optimal self.

-If you are interested in learning more about assisted stretching please give us a call at 412-517-8124 or send us a message through our contact form.
+If you are interested in learning more about assisted stretching please give us a call at 412-517-8124 or schedule a call with Dr.Tauberg below.

 Jeffreys, I. (2016).
 Warm-Up and Flexibility Training.
 In Essentials of Strength Training and Conditioning (pp. 324-328).
 Champaign: Human Kinetics .